dumbledad/rails-vscode-docker/README.md

 ## Adding Rails functionality

-First run through [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html) to add functionality to the vanilla Rails app so that you have something to debug.
+Run through [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html) to add functionality to the vanilla Rails app so that you have something to debug.

+## Debuging with Visual Studio Code

+Note that the [Ruby on Rails debugging in VS Code](https://github.com/Microsoft/vscode-recipes/tree/master/debugging-Ruby-on-Rails) recipe on GitHub is about debuging on your local machine, not in Docker containers.